-In this interview I talk to Colin D. Ellis, author of The Project Rots from the Head (which you can get here) about the changing face of project management leadership.
+In this interview I talk to Colin D. Ellis, author of The Project Rots from the Head, about the changing face of project management leadership.
 The video is about 4 minutes long, safe for work, but if you’d rather read the transcript is below.

 Elizabeth: Hello everybody, it’s Elizabeth here and today I am in London with Colin Ellis, project manager extraordinaire from Australia, who is not Australian.

 Elizabeth: No, but you’ve come over here –

 Colin: Not that that’s a bad thing, I just want to make that clear to all Australian’s watching this.
 I love living in Australia, it’s amazing.

 Elizabeth: You’re a trainer and consultant and you’re in the UK…

 Colin: Yeah, to speak and train and do a bunch of things and spread the project management message.